Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 :::warning

-The order of networked objects matters.
-Make sure to load any NetworkBehaviour components before the Network Object component on the GameObject.
+The order of components on a networked GameObject matters.
+When adding netcode components to a GameObject, ensure that the NetworkObject component is ordered before any NetworkBehaviour components.

 :::